telekom-mms/.github/README.md

 It should only run on push to master/main branch.

-The action builds a new tag, Changelog.
-Furthermore adds defined files (e.g. created over other workflows) to the release.
+The action builds a new tag and updates the changelog.
+Furthermore it adds defined files (e.g. created in other workflows) to the release.

 #### Inputs